BristolOpenData/BristolOpenData.github.io/_posts/2017-05-09-bristol-open-data-social-2.md

 This is an open data group that is as much for people who don’t know what open data is as it is for people who are into open data.
 Come meet us, we’re nice!

+Join our meetup group, whose running costs are kindly sponsored by Epimorphics, at <https://www.meetup.com/Bristol_Open_Data/>